ezshine/vscode-rainbow-fart-waifu/README.md

 this extension's idea from [@SaekiRaku](https://github.com/SaekiRaku/vscode-rainbow-fart), rewrite all the code. compatible all voicepackages, and add some new features.

-## Supported IDE & Platform
-Only supported MacOS and Windows10

 ## Special Thanks

 1.the extension included two voicepackages from [@justkowalski](https://github.com/JustKowalski)，[@PGG: 糖糖](https://github.com/heixiaobai/rainbow-fart-voice-pack).
 2.the extension included cmdmp3win.exe，from [@James K. Lawless](http://jiml.us)
 3.the default waifu model from [@二夏](https://erxia207.lofter.com)，if you want to design a original waifu only belong to you, contact her.

+## Supported IDE & Platform

+Only supported MacOS and Windows10

+## Manual, Three Commands

+1、🌈 Enable Rainbow Fart Waifu (RFW)

+2、🌈 Open RFW Resources Dir
+> will open a folder that storage voicepackages and waifu model packages.

+3、🌈 Download RFW Resource Packages
+> will open website in browser, download waifu model packages and voice packages.

 ## Features